lsst-sqre/k8s-filebeat/README.md

 implementation at the far end.
-Copy `kubernetes/filebeat-secrets.template.yaml` to a scratch file, and include the base64 encodings of the CA certificate and your local TLS certificate and key.
+Copy `kubernetes/filebeat-secrets.template.yaml` to a scratch file, and include the base64 encodings of the CA certificate and your local TLS certificate and key, as well as the logstash host name, logstash port, shipper name (which should identify the site, e.g. "gke"), and debug (anything but the empty string turns on debug mode).
 Then run `kubectl create -f` on that file, and then remove the file.

-Edit `kubernetes/filebeat-daemonset.yaml` if you need to change anything about the endpoint each beat should be talking to.

-Finally, create "filebeat" as a DaemonSet:
+Then all you need to do is to create "filebeat" as a DaemonSet:
 `kubectl create -f kubernetes/filebeat-daemonset.yaml`

 ## How it Works